Last Updated on June 17, 2025

 (Station: Russell Square Station)

-Tube Note: You can use also use the Tottenham Court Road Metro Station to reach the British Museum.
-I like Russell better since I enjoy the stroll through Russell Square Park.
+Tube Note: You can also use the Tottenham Court Road Metro Station to reach the British Museum.
+I like Russell better since I enjoy strolling through Russell Square Park.

-On a London walking tour, you don’t want to miss Bloomsbury, the literary and scholarly heart of London.
-Here you’ll find the world-famous British Museum, British Library, the Sir John Soane’s Museum, the Charles Dickens Museum, Pollocks Toy Museum, and more.
+On a London walking tour, you don’t want to miss Bloomsbury, London’s literary and scholarly heart.
+Here, you’ll find the world-famous British Museum, the British Library, Sir John Soane’s Museum, the Charles Dickens Museum, the Pollocks Toy Museum, and more.

 Start your walking tour at the British Museum, the oldest museum in the world.
-It has 6 million items in its collection, so obviously you can’t see them all.
-But among the things you’ll likely want to see are the Rosetta Stone, the Elgin Marbles, the mummies (including the Mummified Cat), and much, much more.
+It has 6 million items in its collection, so obviously, you can’t see them all.
+But you’ll likely want to see the Rosetta Stone, the Elgin Marbles, the mummies (including the Mummified Cat), and much more.
 It’s overwhelming and incredibly interesting.

 If you have time, certainly see the Sir John Soane’s Museum, a 10-minute walk south at 13 Lincoln’s Inn Fields.
-A leading British architect, Soane crammed – yes, crammed – three adjoining houses with nearly 45,000 objects.
+A leading British architect, Soane crammed three adjoining houses with nearly 45,000 objects.
 The house has been left untouched since his death over 180 years ago.
 It’s amazing.
+I found it incredible and look forward to returning.

 East of the British Museum, a 15-minute walk will take you to the Charles Dickens Museum.
-It was the Victorian author’s home at the time he wrote Oliver Twist, Nicholas Nickleby, and The Pickwick Papers.
+It was the Victorian author’s home when he wrote Oliver Twist, Nicholas Nickleby, and The Pickwick Papers.

 Bibliophiles may want to make two stops.
 One is the Jarndyce Antiquarian Bookshop, right across the street from the British Museum.

-The other is the British Library whose collection includes everything published in Britain as well as international historical publications.
-It’s adjacent to St. Pancras Station, itself a beautiful piece of Victorian architecture.
+The other is the British Library, whose collection includes everything published in Britain and international historical publications.
+It’s adjacent to St. Pancras Station, a beautiful piece of Victorian architecture.

 Walking About Covent Garden